Gaming + Aptos: why and how?

 Overview

-This guide covers the benefits of adding Web3 elements to your game, along with some discussion on how much to add and where (spoiler alert: you don't need that much to make a big difference).
-It discusses the benefits of using the Aptos blockchain and using Shinami for your infrastructure needs.
+This guide covers the benefits of using the Aptos blockchain and using Shinami for your infrastructure needs.
 It then provides a high-level overview of the key integration flows.
 Finally, it summarizes the developer resources to help you get started building.

 Why use Aptos + Shinami?